Illinois LGBTQIA+ Resource Hub

 School and Education Rights:

-No matter where you are in Illinois, LGBTQIA+ students have rights and protections.
+LGBTQIA+ students in Illinois have rights and protections.
 Schools are required to treat all students equally, no matter their actual or perceived sex, gender identity, and/or sexual orientation.
-Being singled out, excluded, or treated differently at school because of identity is not just “wrong,” it is illegal.
-Here are some key rights to know about:
+Being singled out, excluded, or treated differently at school because of identity is not just "wrong," it is illegal.
+This page has information on key rights and resources for Illinois students.

-• Students can ask their school to change their name and gender marker in the Student Information System, and no legal name change or other documentation is required.
+• Students can ask their school to change their name and gender marker in the Student Information System.
+No legal name change or other documentation is required.

-• Schools are not required to change name information in their system.
-However, they are legally required to respect a student by using the correct name and pronouns that match their gender identity, even if they do not match what is on the student’s record.
+Schools are not required to change name information in their system.
+However, they are legally required to respect a student by using the correct name and pronouns that match their gender identity, even if they do not match what is on the student's record.
+Learn more about students' rights to privacy at school.

 • Students have the right to use locker rooms and bathrooms that match their gender identity and to use them in the same way all other students do.
 Students do not need to provide "proof" that they are transgender.